-84 Minutes
+Minutes 84

-- 84.1 The Directors must make sure that minutes are made in the appropriate books: - (a) recording the appointment of officers made by the Directors; - (b) recording the proceedings of shareholder meetings and meetings of the Directors and committees; and - (c) recording in each case the names of the Directors present. - 84.2 Subject to the law, the minutes will be a sufficient record of the meeting if signed by the chairman.
+- 84.1 The Directors must make sure that minutes are made in the appropriate books: - recording the appointment of officers made by the Directors; (a) - (b) recording the proceedings of shareholder meetings and meetings of the Directors and committees; and - (c) recording in each case the names of the Directors present.

+Subject to the law, the minutes will be a sufficient record of the meeting if signed by the ---- Formatted: Bullets and Numbering chairman.